b3-exmo/b3-exmo.github.io/docs/Commentated Docs/What Do We Mean When We Say the Church Is True.md

 &nbsp;

 The first section seems pretty standard, using New Testament passages amid warming up to "testifying of truth is important! you should do it."
-But, oh boy, ==the first heading== after that is, at the time of writing, "What If Church Leaders Aren’t Perfect?"
+But, oh boy, ==the first heading== after that reads, at the time of writing, "What If Church Leaders Aren’t Perfect?"

 ... [[True#Paul Grice's Maxim of Quantity|Who said anything about]] church leaders not being perfect?